Srishanths812/Srishanths812/README.md

 # Hi!
 This is Srishanth

-I'm a passionate and driven student currently pursuing my studies at the **National Institute of Technology, Tiruchirappalli.
+I'm a passionate and driven student currently pursuing my studies at the **National Institute of Technology, Tiruchirappalli**.

 ---